MrAviator93/RadioController/README.md

 # Radio Controller
 A simple project that uses HC-12 100mW multi-channel wireless transceiver.
-The idea is to use this project for controlling tiny UAV's.
+The idea is to transmit control signals to the UAV board and receive data signals from the UAV.
 Due to Arduino IDE specifics files from core must be copied/overwriten into controller directory and recipent directory.
 Controller directory contains the transmitter source code.
 The controller project may be uploaded onto Arduino Pro Mini board.